airpair/creating-container-components-part-1-shadow-dom/post.md

 ### Composed DOM

-Now that we've added the `ot-site` layout to our shadow DOM below is the composite DOM we've actually created. `ot-site` is in the light DOM,  and it hosts a shadow root that contains the markup we want built into `ot-site`.
+Now that we've added the `ot-site` layout to our shadow DOM, the below is the composite DOM we've actually created. `ot-site` is in the light DOM,  and it hosts a shadow root that contains the markup we want built into `ot-site`.

 ```markup
 <ot-site>